phalcon-orphanage/docs/fr/reference/tutorial-invo.rst

                 $role = 'Users';
             }

-            //Take the active controller/action from the dispatcher
+            // Take the active controller/action from the dispatcher
             $controller = $dispatcher->getControllerName();
             $action = $dispatcher->getActionName();

-            //Obtain the ACL list
+            // Obtain the ACL list
             $acl = $this->_getAcl();

-            //Check if the Role have access to the controller (resource)
+            // Check if the Role have access to the controller (resource)
             $allowed = $acl->isAllowed($role, $controller, $action);
             if ($allowed != Phalcon\Acl::ALLOW) {

-                //If he doesn't have access forward him to the index controller
+                // If he doesn't have access forward him to the index controller
                 $this->flash->error("You don't have access to this module");
                 $dispatcher->forward(
                     array(